keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks/_index.md

-- Encode all your steps in the language of your choice and build an image that Keptn executes in a `custom-runtime` runner.
+- Encode all your steps in the language of your choice and build an image that Keptn executes in a `container-runtime` runner.
   This is often the best solution if you need to execute complex sequences because it gives you the most flexibility..